N64Gamespedia/gdx/_vault-specs/format-protocol.md

 ```markdown
 🇫🇷 [French](#language-french) / 🇮🇹 [Italian](#language-italian) / 🇵🇱 [Polish](#language-polish) / 🇪🇸 [Spanish](#language-spanish)<br>
 ```

+If there is no flag we add it, If the Language name arrears in brackets (Language) then we remove the Brackets.

 ------ Extra Texture Pack Section if present -----------------
 ```markdown
 [**Texture Pack Available:**](#texture-packs-available)<br>